crdschurch/crds-video-service/README.md

 export AWS_SECRET_KEY=
 export BITMOVIN_BUCKET=
 export BITMOVIN_DIRECTORY=
+export PER_TITLE=true
+export PER_TITLE_MODE=
 ```

+PER_TITLE will run a per-title encoding analysis when enabled. **This increases the billable encoding minute multiplier**

+PER_TITLE_MODE will determine how many passes the per-title analysis will run. **This increases the billable encoding minute multiplier**
+Valid values:
+  * SINGLE_PASS
+    * Cost multiplier is 1x
+  * TWO_PASS
+    * Cost multiplier is 1.25x
+  * THREE_PASS
+    * Cost multiplier is 1.5x

 ## Launch Application
 Using VSCode simply run using `F5` or select to launch the application